CEsprey/HoloMicrophone/README.md

-# Example of streaming data from the laptop microphone and plotting using the HoloViews package: http://holoviews.org/index.html
+# Example of streaming data from the laptop microphone and plotting the time series and spectra using the HoloViews package: http://holoviews.org/index.html
-# Nothing serious here! :D